duckietown/gym-duckietown/README.md

 Introduction
 ------------

-This repository contains 3 different gym environments:
+This repository contains two gym environments:
 - `SimpleSim-v0`
-- `Duckietown-v0`
 - `Duckiebot-v0`

-The `SimpleSim-v0` environment is a simple lane-following simulator written in OpenGL (Pyglet).
-It draws a loop of road with left and right turns, along with obstacles in the background.
+The `SimpleSim-v0` environment is a simple lane-following simulator written in Python/OpenGL (Pyglet).
+It draws a loop of road with left and right turns, along with objects in the background.
 It implements various forms of [domain-randomization](https://blog.openai.com/spam-detection-in-the-physical-world/) and basic differential-drive physics (without acceleration).

-The `Duckietown-v0` environment is meant to connect to a [remote server running ROS/Gazebo](https://github.com/duckietown/duckietown-sim-server) which runs a more complete Duckietown simulation.
-This simulation is often more buggy, slower, and trickier to get working, but it has a more accurate physics model and prettier graphics, but no domain-randomization.

 The `Duckiebot-v0` environment is meant to connect to software running on a real Duckiebot and remotely control the robot.
 It is a tool to test that policies